 You must submit and pass your Portfolio/Candidacy Examination prior to obtaining permission to graduate.
-Your Advising Committee look forward to carefully evaluating your Portfolio and will utilize the Candidacy Exam Grading Rubric (see Appendix A) as a template for the evaluation.
+Your Advising Committee (two Faculty Advisors) look forward to carefully evaluating your Portfolio and will utilize the Candidacy Exam Grading Rubric (see Appendix A) as a template for the evaluation.
 Your Advising Committee will be available throughout your Program as you develop your Portfolio should questions arise.
-Your Advising Committee is comprised of the two faculty advisors indicated on your acceptance letter.
+Your Advising Committee is comprised of the two Faculty Advisors indicated on your acceptance letter and Learning Contract submitted in the CES Center.

-You will submit your Portfolio to your Advising Committee in electronic form in a Dropbox folder with sub-folders, one folder for each of the six required learning outcomes and one for the ten non- course related requirements or as a personal web-site.
-After your advisors review your portfolio, they will schedule a time to connect with you via Web-Ex or in person, so you can present highlights from your Candidacy Portfolio to your advisors, receive the feedback form, and, once any issues of concern are successfully addressed, celebrate this milestone in your doctoral journey.
+You will submit your Portfolio to your Advising Committee in electronic form in either a Dropbox folder with sub-folders, one folder for each of the six required learning outcomes and one for the ten non-course related requirements or as a personal website.